zigazoo logo

 Rating:

 When you first open the app, you might notice that its interface looks exactly like TikTok.
 Not to mention the Instagram-esque stories at the top of the feed.
 But luckily, Zigazoo runs a much tighter ship when it comes to content.
 Most content is clean and harmless, but it’s definitely geared toward Gen Z. This means lots of viral dance videos and silly sounds, just like you’d find on TikTok.
-Zigazoo has human moderators to remove any harmful content, and upon review, the Bark team was unable to find any inappropriate content.
+Zigazoo has human moderators that aim to remove any harmful content, and upon review, the Bark team was unable to find any inappropriate content on the app.
 But of course, this doesn’t mean it’s not there.
+But it’s nice to know that there’s an app that is trying harder than some of the other bigger apps.

 Predation 🚨